bavelsoft/schmoperties/README.md

 The `myFuField` will be assigned the value 1.2 by default, but if somebody specifies a different value for `mypackage.MyExampleClass.myFuField` in the configuration file, it will be used instead.
-`getDouble()` is the statically imported schmoperties call, and it accepts a generated enum value for the field name, in this case that statically imported `myFuField`.
+`myFuField()` is the statically imported schmoperties call.
-This little boilerplate enables avoiding magic other than build-time code generation, and even enables the overridable variables to be java "final".
+This little bit of boilerplate enables avoiding magic other than build-time code generation, and even enables the overridable variables to be java "final".

 This API is designed to be used in place of regular compile time constants.